-has... nothing to add to that.
-In fact, after seeing the name of this week's bit of obscura, you should know all you need.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about bringing random obscure games back into the light.
+After seeing the name of this week's bit of obscura, you should know all you need.
 Stick around though.
 The Muppets turn up near the end.
 Honest.

 Drinking leper vomit.
 Being served a beloved pet in a bun.
-Being dragged naked behind the Orient Express on train tracks sprinkled with salt and broken glass.
+Being dragged naked on train tracks sprinkled with salt and broken glass.
 Drowning in a vat of live maggots.

-Microshaft Winblows 98 is simply content to be the funniest thing this side of spelling Microsoft with a $ in the middle.
+Microshaft Winblows 98 is content to be the funniest thing this side of spelling Microsoft with a $ in the middle.
 It's not really a game, although it has a few of them in it, but more of an interactive comedy CD-ROM.
-The premise is that two Microsoft employees, Meg and Graham, have secretly put together this game to break into software development - Meg to stick it to the Man, Graham to gently poke fun at his idol, Billy G - and somehow you've found it on the network.
+The premise is that two Microsoft employees, Meg and Graham, have secretly put together this game to break into software development—Meg to stick it to the Man, Graham to gently poke fun at his idol, Billy G—and somehow you've found it on the network.
 Your challenge is to climb your way up the corporate ladder from the Tech Support department all the way to a meeting with Bill Gates himself,

 CLARIFICATION: Yes, that was supposed to be funny.

 "Okay, so what's on our hit-list?
 Thing #1: Bill Gates is a nerd.
-Everyone okay with that?"
+Everyone OK with that?"

 "Definitely comedy value there, yep.
 And Microsoft... well, everyone knows they like money."